timOTdev/0019_es6_for_everyone/notes.md

 ## Understanding Sets with Brunch
 - Understanding with a brunch example
 - Brunch is like the master list
-- Line is the list that is self-managing
+- Line is a secondary list that is self-managing
 - Notice we add Heather and Snickers later to the set
 - The iterator will still pass over it
+- When .add() to brunch, it automatically gets push to line also (pretty cool!)
 ```js
 const brunch = new Set();